sarahciston/codingcare/posts/guide.md

 ### Adjust for what's needed

+Adapting our systems to our particular needs and those of others tends to make those systems more accessible for everyone.

 What are the basics people need to get in the door and be comfortable there?
 Hold meetings at times people can show up.
 Are you including community members who have multiple jobs, at odd hours?
 Children they need to bring along?
+Anything that allows you or prevents you from participating is a factor of access.
+This can include physical accessibility, knowledge and language inclusion, the many intersectional aspects of diversity, and more.

 Consider how you can account for what your community needs (and what your potential community might need!).
 Feminist.AI, a collective in Los Angeles, provides a great model for this by scheduling their meetups during a mix of days, evenings, and weekends, and providing childcare — which had not been commonly available for tech events when they started [@FeministAI].
 If something like this sounds unatainable, think about how you might provide access through mutual aid partnerships, or how you can rotate duties among team members.

 Two of the simplest things you can do for any event are to provide details about the accessibility of the space you use and to ask participants what provisions they need.
+This is something I have not been good at in the past, because I have been able to take for granted that I can reach a building, get inside, be somewhat comfortable when I am there.
+As some aspects of that priviledge change for me (and some don't), I am continually realizing how helpful it is to know in advance what to expect.
+Sometimes this determines whether it's worth trying to go at all.

+How do you create an accessibility description of your space?
 Offer details on your group or event pages about parking, seating, steps and ramps, toilets, translations, and any additional particulars of your space will help everyone know what to expect.
-Examples of access descriptions: [XXX][access statement P5, access rider].
+What will be provided?
+What cannot be provided at this time?
+Who is the point of contact for questions about access?
+Here is an example of an accessibility outline from the [varia](https://vvvvvvaria.org/en/pages/accessibility.html) community in Rotterdam.

+The same is true of the digital spaces we create.
+Putting access first creates features that support everyone, no matter their access needs.
+Addressing the problems of the marginalized majority — from offering alt text to accessible bathrooms to multimodal notetaking — offers multiple points of entry for many people.

+The open-source software community P5.js took an active approach to access when they declared in 2019 that they would only build in new features to their software that supported increased access.
+They have included increasing support for translation, assistive tech, friendly error messages and contributor resources, and mentorship of historically excluded communities all under this umbrella of their [Focus on Access](https://github.com/processing/p5.js/blob/main/contributor_docs/access.md).
+More resources on digital accessibility were highlighted during [p5 Access Day 2022](https://p5js.org/community/p5js-access-day-2022.html).

-How else can you share responsibilities of organizing and supporting your gatherings?
-How else can you acknowledge and account for the many ways we [arrive/show up]?
+How can your community share responsibilities of organizing and supporting your gatherings?
+How else can you acknowledge and account for the many ways we show up?

 ### Acknowledge context together